versioning-app/versioning.app/README.md

 6. Run `chmod +x ./start-proxy.sh`
 7. Back in the your project directory, run the `docker compose up` file which will start a postgres server on port `5432` with username `postgres` and password `postgres` with the database `main`
 8. In the `neon` directory run `./start-proxy.sh`
+9. Only run `docker compose up -d postgres` in the root of the project to start the postgres server